atakanaltok/awesome-useful-websites/README.md

 ### Privacy
-* https://www.privacytools.io/ - Q:How much privacy do you want?
-A:Yes
+* https://www.privacytools.io/ - Q: How much privacy do you want?
+A: Yes
 * https://mywhisper.net/ - Text encryption tool, based on AES cryptography
 * https://andisearch.com/ - Ad-free and anonymous searching
 * https://beencrypted.com/ - To become more encrypted